azinke/Thermistor/README.md

 - `void setB(float value)`: used to set the `B` parameter of the NTC sensor
 - `void setADCReferenceVoltage(float value)`: to set the ADC Vref config.
 By default, Vref is set to `5.0V`.
+- `void setReferenceTemperature(float value)`: set the reference temperature of the sensor

 ```
     // unit definitions